Recording studio as an instrument: Meek, Leiber, Stoller, and Spector

-The BBC Radiophonic Workshop was one of the first to use the recording studio as a creative tool, often overlooked as was producing music for TV (and the prominent people were women) Daphne Oram, and Delia Derbyshire, who were early innovators.
+The BBC Radiophonic Workshop was one of the first to use the recording studio as a creative tool, often overlooked as was producing music for TV (and the prominent people were women): Daphne Oram and Delia Derbyshire were early innovators.

 English producer Joe Meek around the same time exploited the use of recording studios as instruments, and one of the first producers to assert an individual identity as an artist.
 He began production work in 1955 at IBC Studios in London.
 One of Meek's signature techniques was to overload a signal with dynamic range compression, which was unorthodox at the time.
 He was antagonized by his employers for his "radical" techniques.
 Some of these methods, such as close-miking instruments, later became part of normal recording practice.
 Music journalist Mark Beaumont writes that Meek "realised the studio-as-instrument philosophy years before The Beatles or The Beach Boys".

 Discussing Jerry Leiber and Mike Stoller, Adam Bell describes the songwriting duo's productions for the Coasters as "an excellent example of their pioneering practices in the emerging field of production", citing an account from Stoller in which he recalls "cutting esses off words, sticking the tape back together so you didn't notice.
 And sometimes if the first refrain on a take was good and the second one lousy, we'd tape another recording of the first one and stick it in place of the second one."